Sandipanrao Bhumre

-Sandipanrao Asaram Bhumre is an Indian politician from Maharashtra.
+Sandipanrao Asaram Bhumare Patil is an Indian politician from Maharashtra.
 He is a leader of the Shiv Sena from Aurangabad.
 Currently, since June 2024, he is serving as Member of Parliament from Aurangabad Lok Sabha constituency.
 Before that, he was a five time MLA from Paithan Assembly constituency.

 Career

-Bhumre has been elected to the Vidhan Sabha for six terms in 1995, 1999, 2004, 2014, 2019 and 2024.
-He is Chairman of Renuka Devi-Sharad Sahakari Sugar Factory, At.Vihamandwa, Tq.Paithan, Dist.Aurangabad district.
-He is the current Minister of Employment Guarantee of Maharashtra.
-He has also been elected as Guardian Minister of Aurangabad district.
+Bhumare has been elected to the Vidhan Sabha for six terms in 1995, 1999, 2004, 2014 and 2019 before his son took over.
+He was the Chairman of Shri Renukadevi Sharad Sahakari Sakhar Karkhana Limited, Vihamandwa.
+He also previously served as the Minister of Employment Guarantee of Maharashtra under Uddhav Thackeray & Eknath Shinde ministries during 2019 to 2024.
+During the period, he also served as the Guardian Minister of Chhatrapati Sambhajinagar (Aurangabad) and Yavatmal districts.